Skip to main navigation Skip to main content Skip to footer

 If you are dealing with feelings of loneliness that just don't go away, consider these tips:

 • Talk to your doctor, a therapist, or another health care professional.
-Chronic loneliness isn’t limited to feelings of social isolation and alienation from others.
-It is often tied to ongoing and deeply rooted negative beliefs about yourself that can eventually lead to other medical and emotional problems.
+Chronic loneliness isn’t just about feeling isolated from others.
+It is often connected to ongoing and deeply rooted negative beliefs about yourself.
+These feelings can eventually lead to other medical and emotional problems.
 Let someone know what’s going on.

 • Engage with other people in a positive, healthy way.
 Even though it may be difficult, try making the effort to connect with others.
 Volunteering, hobby clubs, workout groups, and other opportunities, can help boost self-esteem and provide a safe and satisfying way to connect with others.

-• Get some exercise and sunlight.
-Getting active and out in the sunshine can help elevate endorphins and serotonin.5 These “brain hormones” can boost mood, help improve sleep, and make people feel happier.
+• Get some exercise.
+Getting active can help elevate endorphins.4 This “brain hormone” can boost mood, help improve sleep, and make people feel happier.

-• Find a support group, especially if chronic loneliness is a side effect of some other issue you might be dealing with, such as substance use, loss of a loved one, loneliness from a divorce or break up , a chronic and isolating illness, etc. Receiving support and encouragement from others who may share similar feelings, could help ease symptoms of chronic loneliness.
+• Find a support group.
+This is especially helpful if chronic loneliness is a side effect of some other issue you might be dealing with, such as substance use, loss of a loved one, loneliness from a divorce or break up, or a chronic and isolating illness.
+Receiving support and encouragement from others who may share similar feelings, could help ease symptoms of chronic loneliness.

 Tags